tholumuzikhuboni/PulseRobot/README.md

-# Welcome to your Lovable project
+# Pulse Robot
+Welcome to the Pulse Robot, A free template built by Tholumuzi Kuboni with the help of @Lovable.dev

 ## Project info